PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

             "properties": {
                 "before": {
                     "type": "string",
-                    "description": "Up to 100 words before the snippet."
+                    "description": "Part of the audio clip transcription that precedes the snippet."
                 },
                 "after": {
                     "type": "string",
-                    "description": "Up to 100 words after the snippet."
+                    "description": "Part of the audio clip transcription that follows the snippet."
                 }
             }
         },